How Generic Product Searches on Amazon Can Help You

 “Best vacuum cleaner.”
 “Cheap dish soap.”
 “Sandals for men.”
 The Amazon shoppers who search these keywords may not know what they want, but they know what they want to want.

 To some sellers, these vague search inquiries can be frustrating and may even undermine their keyword advertising strategy.
 But if you know how to take advantage of generic product searches, you can use them to attract open-minded customers.
+As this Marketplace Pulse study showed, 78% of keyword searches on Amazon are for generic items.

 In this article, we’ll discuss tactics for making the most out of these ambiguous searches.
 It’s a double-edged sword that can hurt as much as help, so you have to walk the line carefully.
 But once you know what you’re doing, you can give these searchers exactly what they were looking for the whole time, whether they knew it or not.